rozbb/readtomyshoe/README.md

 The app will start at `https://localhost:8080` by default. **The default behavior is to make the service visible to your whole local network.** To make it only accessible from your own machine, delete `--address 0.0.0.0` from `dev.sh` and/or `prod.sh`.

+**NOTE:** If you run ReadToMyShoe on your local network or generally without HTTPS, iOS will NOT cache anything.
+This is because Service Workers are only allowed in "secure contexts" (meaning via HTTPS or on localhost).

+## Deployment

+**Docker:** The `Dockerfile` in this directory should Just Work.
+Run `docker run readtomyshoe -p 8080:8080` to start ReadToMyShoe on port 8080.
+Currently, this does not support storing audio files on an external volume.
+This is in the TODOs.

+**Fly.io:** We also support one-click deployment on [Fly.io](https://fly.io).
+To deploy, simply pick a new app name in `fly.toml`, make an app with that name in your Fly.io account, and run `flyctl deploy`.
+This uses the Dockerfile for deployment, so any changes there will change your Fly.io deployment.

 ## TODO

 An incomplete to-do list, roughly in order of most important to least important: